-For example, if you know that a false statement caused a particular emotion, then discovering that it is false will reduce the stress.
+If you know that a false statement caused a particular emotion, then discovering that it is false will usually reduce the stress.

-Since sadness is a state of mind, knowing that the statement was false can remove the sad feeling; however, the embarrassment that it caused may need a reply before it goes away.
+Since sadness is a state of mind, knowing that the statement was false can remove the sad feeling; however, the embarrassment that it caused may need to be addressed before it goes away.
 And even then, there are a couple of problems.

 Discovering that the basis for the statement was false may create anger.
 Swapping one emotion for another does not resolve the stress.
 Also, if a reply is made, it may trigger a response and start new emotions in an ongoing tit-for-tat scenario.

 There are many techniques that reduce emotional stress.
 And they work for all personality types.
 Below are a few methods.
 Post them on your refrigerator or computer display as a reminder.